liushiyu1994/swap_manager/README.md

 sudo node ./daemon_swap_manager.js start
 ```

 This code relies on Node.js project.
-It can be download on [their website]().
+It can be download on [their website][].

 For more convenience, just make a link to `new_memory.py`: